Simple Steps to Craft the Perfect Landlord Proof of Residency Letter

 You can consider adding a witness signature from the actual tenant or having the document notarized.
 Both add an extra layer of professionalism to the letter.

-A proof of residency letter template
+A proof of residency letter from landlord sample

 If a renter requests a letter to verify residency and you don’t know where to start, a proof of residency template and sample letter can help.
 You can tailor this template to fit your needs: